 Contrary to popular belief, I learned that critical thinking is not just shooting holes in someone else’s ideas.
 True critical thinking leaves the realm of opinion, and looks behind fundamental facts that we all take for granted.

-I learned about syllogisms and the nature of logic.
+I learned about syllogisms and the nature of formal logic.
 I learned about the difference between deductive and inductive reasoning.
 And I first encountered the term “metaphysics,” which sounds arcane and elitist, but which in fact describes the hidden reality that undergirds all of what actually is.

 Without a metaphysics grounded in the innate capacity of human reason to grasp reality, we could make no sense of the world.
 Our surroundings are unintelligible unless we can absorb and accurately interpret sensory data.

 There is a reason these concepts were once givens in higher education.
 If our senses are not reliable in a factual empirical sense, there goes math.
 There goes language and a common vocabulary.
 There goes science.

 And if you define journalism as a search for truth as opposed to fiction, there goes journalism, too.
 Not to mention any serious, grounded objections to fake news.

 But we have slowly abandoned these ideas, first in education, and now as a culture.
 And to our chagrin, we are learning that the relativism that followed - hey, I don’t care what you say, that news isn’t fake to me! – has led only to a descent into what New York Times columnist David Brooks called “a free-form demolition derby of moral confrontation...the furious intensity at every town-hall meeting on every subject.”

 This should not surprise us.
 Everyone is convinced that they are objectively correct, precisely because we have allowed ourselves to become ignorant on what objective correctness really is.